Clicky

 • Quantum Workplace says it is “the strength of the mental and emotional connection employees feel toward the work they do, their teams, and their organization.”

 All these definitions vary slightly.
-Some look at it as a combination of thoughts, feelings, and actions, while others view it as a perspective towards a company.
+Some look at it as a combination of thoughts, feelings, and actions, while others view it as a perspective toward a company.
 It’s a measure of enthusiasm and commitment.
 But measuring that can be incredibly difficult to measure—but more on that later.

 But many companies misconstrue what engagement is.
 They look at employee happiness and satisfaction, and often, but many experts agree that is not what engagement is.

 It’s about “emotional commitment,” which Forbes helps us make sense of.
-They say that when an employee is engaged, that means they actually care about their work and their company.
+They say that when an employee is engaged, that means they care about their work and their company.

 What is an Employee Engagement Survey?